jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) This section quantifies the amount of the tax liability or tax credit of a multi-rate PIE for a calculation period.
 Calculating amount
 (2) The amount of the PIE’s tax liability or tax credit is the sum of the amounts calculated using the formula in subsection (3) for—
-  (a) each investor class in which the investor has an interest:
+  (a) each investor class in which the investor has an investor interest:
   (b) each investor in an investor class:
   (c) each attribution period in the calculation period:
   (d) each day in an attribution period.